Traffic Violations Law

 Speeding Tickets

-Many drivers go faster than the speed limit on interstates, state highways, or local roads.
-Unfortunately, sometimes you are the one who gets caught.
-Speeding tickets are some of the most common traffic violations, but they can still cause many problems.
-Speeding tickets can be expensive and increase your insurance rates.
+Many drivers go faster than the speed limit on local roads and highways.
+Sometimes you are the one who gets caught, even though others were also speeding.
+Speeding tickets are some of the most common traffic violations.
+However, speeding tickets can cost a lot of money in fines and higher insurance rates.

 There are ways to fight speeding tickets and keep the points off your driving record.
 Most traffic laws are based on state and local laws.
-For more information about challenging a speeding ticket in your area, find a local traffic violation lawyer for legal advice.
+For more information about challenging a speeding ticket in your area, find a local speeding ticket lawyer for legal advice.

 What Are the Penalties for Speeding?

 The penalties for speeding depend on the type of traffic violation.
 Speeding is generally considered a violation or infraction instead of a criminal offense.
-However, serious speeding violations, like reckless driving or street racing, could be misdemeanor offenses.
+However, serious speeding violations, like a reckless driving charge or street racing, could be misdemeanor offenses with jail time.

 Most speeding tickets result in fines, fees, and surcharges.
 Depending on your state, a speeding ticket can cost more than $300.
 Factors that could affect the penalties for a speeding ticket include:

-Many states have a points-based system for moving violations.
-For example, in California, most speeding tickets count as 1 point, but speeding over 100 mph can be 2 points.
-In New York, speeding can count from 3 to 11 points, depending on the speed over the limit.
+Many states have a points system for moving violations.
+For example, in California, most speeding tickets count as 1 point on your driving record.
+Speeding over 100 mph can be 2 points against you.
+In New York, speeding can count from 3 to 11 points, depending on how much faster you drive over the limit.
 Check with your state’s Department of Motor Vehicles (DMV) to learn more about how your state handles traffic violations.

 What Happens if You Ignore the Speeding Ticket?

 Some drivers may forget about or ignore a speeding ticket.
-Other drivers may be unable to afford a traffic ticket and avoid going to court.
-If you ignore your speeding ticket, it can end up costing you much more in the end.
+Other drivers can’t afford a traffic ticket and court fines.
+For these reasons, many drivers ignore their traffic tickets and avoid going to court.
+If you ignore your speeding ticket, it can end up costing you much more.
 Consequences of ignoring a traffic citation include:

-If you can’t make your traffic court date, contact the court immediately to try and get a change of date.
+If you can’t make your traffic court date, contact the court immediately.
+Ask the court clerk if you can change the hearing date.
 If you can’t afford to pay your ticket, contact the court about reducing the fee or payment options.

 How Can I Fight a Speeding Ticket?